MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/remote_host_management.md

 ms.ContentId: 7dcd6da0-dd72-422d-8752-5eccc8116e02
-title: Manageing remote Hyper-V hosts
+title: Managing remote Hyper-V hosts

 # Manage Remote Hyper-V Hosts with Hyper-V Manager #

-Hyper-V Manager is Hyper-V's in-box management tool.
-It provides a very minimal set of tools needed for diagnosing and managing a small number of local or remote hosts.
+Hyper-V Manager provides a very minimal set of tools needed for diagnosing and managing a small number of local or remote hosts.

-This document is a knitty-gritty reference on the various configuration details required for managing remote Hyper-V hosts with Hyper-V Manager.
+This document is a reference on the various configuration details needed for managing remote Hyper-V hosts with Hyper-V Manager.

-To connect to a Hyper-V host with Hyper-V Manager, right click on the Hyper-V Manager icon in the left hand navigation bar (circled in red below) and select "Connect to Server..."
+To connect to a Hyper-V host with Hyper-V Manager, make sure Hyper-V Manager is selected in the left hand panein and then select **Connect to Server...** in the right-hand pane.
 <!--Screen shot needs to be replaced.
 For this bit, just show the Connect to Server menu option...not everything.
 It's confusing. -->
 ![](media/HyperVManager-ConnectToHost.png)

 ## Manage localhost ##
-To add localhost to Hyper-V Manager as a Hyper-V host, select the "local computer" radio button from the "select Computer" dialogue box.
+To add localhost to Hyper-V Manager as a Hyper-V host, select the **Local computer** in the **Select Computer** dialogue box.
 <!--Add screen shot w/ just that dialog with local computer radio button selected.-->
-If a connection can't be established, try:
+If a connection can't be established:
-*  making sure the Hyper-V server role is enabled.
+*  Make sure the Hyper-V server role is enabled.
 See `[link to quickstart guide`].
-*  confirming your user account is part of the Hyper-V Administrator group.
+*  Confirm that your user account is part of the Hyper-V Administrator group.

 ## Manage a Hyper-V host in your domain ##
 <!--Include steps for this.
 Info below doesn't have context.-->